Sujan-Naik/PollAnywhere/README.md

-# Team Marshall & Co - Major Group Project

-## Project Title
+# PollAnywhere
-C3: Interactive polling for Informatics lectures
+*An responsive polling web application for Informatics lectures by Team Marshall & Co*

-## Application Name
-PollAnywhere
+## What is this ?
+> A spin-off of the well known [PollEverywhere](https://www.polleverywhere.com/) aimed towards Informatics lecturers developed using the [MERN stack](https://www.mongodb.com/resources/languages/mern-stack)

 ## Authors
 - Tanvir Sahota